AndrewEllis93/Print-Tuning-Guide/README.md

 ![](Images/EMPrints-Fine.png)

 ### A Note About Pressure Advance & EM
+Remember: pressure advance changes the **distribution** of material, not the **amount** of material.

-Pressure advance and flow are interrelated.
+Pressure advance and flow are interrelated, so tuning one can affect the other.
 The method above has you lowering your top layer speeds in order to reduce the impact of pressure advance as much as possible.

-Remember: pressure advance changes the **distribution** of material, not the **amount** of material.
+The faster you print, the larger the area that pressure advance will impact.
+Lower speeds will relegate the effects of pressure advance to be closer to the edges, while higher pressure advance will cause it to affect a wider area.

+Imagine a single extrusion line.
+In this line, the toolhead accelerates to full speed, stays at top speed, and then decelerates again towards the end of the line.
+Pressure advance takes effect during these accelerations and decelerations. \
+In both of the below examples, assume the same acceleration settings.
+- When printing with a faster speed, the line is printed in less time, and the extruder spends a larger portion of the line accelerating and decelerating.
+Therefore, a larger portion of the line is spent equalizing pressure.
+- When printing with a slower speed, the line is printed in more time, the extruder spends a smaller portion of the line accelerating and decelerating.
+Therefore, a smaller portion of the line is spent equalizing pressure, and more of the line is printed at steady speed with steady pressure.

 If your actual print results with faster top layers do not look as good as your test cubes, provided they have adequate infill, top layers, etc, **your [pressure advance](#pressure-advance) value may need further tuning.**

-You can run faster solid infill, but I would recommend using a slow-ish top surface layer still.
+You can run faster solid infill, but I would recommend using a moderate top layer speed still.
 I use 60mm/s.

 ### Actual Print with Tuned EM: